civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

 existing [CiviCRM Profiles](/organising-your-data/profiles) at the beginning or end of a contribution page.
 You can also create new profiles.

+Each profile appears on the contribution page as a fieldset with a legend header.
+The legend will be the profile Public Title if that is set, or else the Profile Name.
+A good practice is to give profiles names that are useful for identifying profiles in a list and to give profiles public titles that make a good header for the form section.

 Profiles used in a contribution page can ONLY contain fields which belong to: